 WEAP can model these flows based on the level of the groundwater table and the Reach Length.
 For more information, see Groundwater-Surface Water Interactions.

-In addition to flows to and from groundwater, flow on river reaches can be reduced by Evaporation and increased by Surface Water Inflow.
+In addition to flows to and from groundwater, flow on river reaches can be reduced by Evaporation and Flooding, and increased by Surface Water Inflow.

-Both evaporation losses and groundwater outflow are specified as percentages of streamflow, while surface water inflow and groundwater inflow are entered as volumes.
+Evaporation losses are specified as percentages of streamflow; groundwater outflow are specified as either percentages of streamflow (Groundwater Outflow Fraction) or as a volume (Groundwater Outflow Volume); surface water inflow and groundwater inflow are only entered as volumes.

 Surface water inflow represents either non-point runoff into the river, or the confluence of streams or rivers not otherwise modeled.
 You may specify this inflow using the Water Year Method, the Read from File Method, or with an expression.
 See Specifying Inflow for details.

-For groundwater interactions, you must specify to which Groundwater Source each reach is connected.
+For groundwater interactions, you must specify to which Groundwater node each reach is connected.

-If a reach is connected to a groundwater node for which you've chosen to model the flows based on the level of the water table, then you will need to enter the Reach Length--the horizontal length of the interface between the reach and linked groundwater.
+If a reach is connected to a groundwater node for which you've chosen to model the flows based on the level of the water table (the "wedge" method), then you will need to enter the Reach Length -- -the horizontal length of the interface between the reach and linked groundwater.
+Note that this might be shorter than the actual length of the reach.

 Entered on: Data View, Branch: Supply and Resources \ River \ <River Name> \ Reaches, Category: Inflows, Tabs: Surface Water Inflow, Groundwater Inflow, Groundwater Outflow, Evaporation, Reach Length.